-It’s the inevitable phrase that comes at the beginning of nearly every job interview, regardless of industry: ‘So, tell me about yourself.’
+It’s the inevitable phrase that comes at the beginning of nearly every job interview: ‘So, tell me about yourself.’
 For such a seemingly easy task — talking about who you are and what you do — it can warrant much anxiety.

 After all, when you only have a few breaths to pitch your services and expertise, stumbling through your speech can make you look ill-prepared and lacking self-confidence.
 At the heart of this paragraph are the basics: essential information that’s needed to set up the scene for the interview.

 One effective way to think about your elevator pitch (or virtual elevator pitch these days) for a job interview is to ensure it covers these basics:

 - Your goal

 When you weave in all of these mentions, you easily illustrate your unique value proposition and you set the tone for the remainder of the interview.

 5 Elevator Pitch Examples

 Elevator pitches don’t need to be worrisome or stressful, but rather, perceived as your opening pitch.
 These examples can help inspire your own speech writing and ensure you are prepared for whatever the interviewer throws your way.
 You got this!